M$^2$-Spectral Estimation: A Flexible Approach Ensuring Rational Solutions: An integrability condition and the interior solution

 It then follows that we can \emph{always} choose an integer $\nu\geq\frac{md}{2}+1$, such that the optimal dual variable $\Qb^\circ$ lies in the interior of $\Lscr_+$, and the spectral density $\Phi_\nu(\Qb^\circ)$ solves the moment equations.

 \begin{remark} The above bound for $\nu$ is not tight in the unidimensional case.
 Indeed, letting $d=1$ and $\nu=2$, the inequality for $\nu$ implies that $m\leq2$.
 However, according to \cite{Z-15}, there is no such restriction for the number of variables in the $1$-d case.
-In fact, the unidimensional case is very special because one can reason directly with the integrand $r:=\trace \left[ R^{-(\nu-1)} \right]$ in \eqref{inequal_part2} without appealing to \cref{lem_tr_det}.
+In fact, the unidimensional case is very special because one can reason directly with the integrand $r:=\trace \left[ R^{-(\nu-1)} \right]$ in \eqref{inequal_part2} without {making the restriction $\nu=1+m\tilde{\nu}$ for an integer $\tilde{\nu}$}.
 The function $r(z)$ is a rational function of one variable, and $r(e^{i\theta})\to\infty$ as $\theta\to\theta_0$, which means that $e^{i\theta_0}$ must be a pole, and hence the integral necessarily blows up.
 This type of reasoning does not seem to extend to the multidimensional case. \end{remark}